-Please be advised, this is just one of many ways to brew coffee well.
+For your consideration, this is just one of many ways to brew coffee well.
 I based the below pour over recipe off a V60 using Cafec T-92 Filters & a Melo-drip.
+The main thing is to enjoy fiddling and adjusting your brew style, but to save you some time, these parameters should help.

 How We Brew It - FlowerChild Coffee